Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Rough

-When you hit a creature with a Shove attack, you may choose to push them into any empty tile within your zone of control, rather than a tile within 5 feet of their previous position.
+When you hit a creature with a Shove attack, you may push them up to two tiles instead of one.

 ## Guardian